UniversalDependencies/docs/_hy/feat/VerbForm.md

 Infinitive is the citation form of verbs.
 In Armenian it has non-finite form.
 It is used with the auxiliary _տալ&nbsp;_ to form periphrastic causative voice, and it appears as the argument of modal and other verbs.

 Note, that in Armenian infinitves behave similarly to nouns and are used as such.
-They will be tagged `VERB`, although they may have noun features in addition to the verbal ones.
+Depending on context, they may be classified as either `VERB` or [NOUN]().
+The `Inf` value will be used also with nouns to distinguish infinitives from other verb forms, and from other nouns.

 Infinitves inflect for [Case](), [Definite](), [PossNumber]() and [PossPerson]().